-This conference confirmed that VS has been successfully promoted because:
+This conference confirmed that the vetiver system has been successfully promoted because:

-- Networks and promoters focused on a single, low cost technology that works. - VS is based on a unique grass that has a wide range of ecological adaptation and functions. - End users come first. - Leaders and users are committed to the Vetiver System. - Generous, fast and free sharing of information. - Conflicts of interest are minimal. - Recognition of R&D contributors. - Networking and close linkage between networks. - Because bureaucracy has been minimized and controlled risks have been taken.
+- Network and promoters focused on a single, low-cost technology that works. - VS is based on a unique grass that has a wide range of ecological adaptation and functions. - End users come first. - Leaders and users are committed to the vetiver system. - Generous, fast and free sharing of information is the norm. - Conflicts of interest are minimal. - R&D contributors are recognized. - There is close linkage between networks. - Bureaucracy has been minimized and controlled risks taken.